johnnygreco/hscAna/README.md

-HSC Catalog Analysis
+HSC Analysis
 --------------------

-Tools for digging into the HSC catalog.
+Tools for digging into the HSC pipeline outputs.